1912 Republican Party Platform

 Philippine Policy

-The Philippine policy of the Republican Party has been and is inspired bythe belief that our only toward the Filipino people is a national obligationwhich should remain entirely free from partisan politics.
+The Philippine policy of the Republican party has been and is inspired by the belief that our duty toward the Filipino people is a national obligation which should remain entirely free from partisan polities.

 Immigration